SQL Databases

 How are SQL databases different from the rest?

 If you carefully examine most of the programming languages popular today, you will find them specially designed for skilled developers with sound knowledge of data structure and algorithms.
 However, the SQL language is quite different.
 It is deployed by product managers, data scientists, designers, analysts, and others.
-All of these professionals have access to the database; however, they might not have an understanding of the intuition to create efficient SQL Queries.
-This is why if you have an SQL database in the organization, you must ensure that your IT team is well-versed with SQL queries so that performance tuning issues can be identified and corrected promptly.
+All of these professionals have access to the database; however, they might need an understanding of the intuition to create efficient SQL Queries.
+This is why if you have an SQL database in the organization, you must ensure that your IT team is well-versed with SQL queries so that performance-tuning issues can be identified and corrected promptly.

 How can you create better SQL queries?